camunda/camunda-platform/README.md

 Zeebe, Operate, Tasklist, along with Optimize require a separate network from Identity as you'll see in the docker-compose file.

 In addition to the local environment setup with docker-compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.
+As an enterprise customer, you can also [use Web Modeler](#web-modeler-self-managed).

 Feedback and updates are welcome!

 ## Securing the Zeebe API

-By default the Zeebe GRPC API is publicly accessible without requiring any client credentials for development purposes.
+By default, the Zeebe GRPC API is publicly accessible without requiring any client credentials for development purposes.

 You can however enable authentication of GRPC requests in Zeebe by setting the environment variable `ZEEBE_AUTHENTICATION_MODE` to `identity`, e.g. via running:
 ```